madaboutcode/madaboutcode.github.com/_posts/2013-04-02-clean-code-SRP.md

 Does the above class violate SRP? `Credit`, `Debit` and `GetBalance` are all functions of a bank account.
 What about `CalculateInterest`?
 Do we really want to tie the calculation of interest to a bank account?
 It is convenient that you can call `bankaccount.CalculateInterest()` and get back the interest on that account, but does it make sense?

 Interest calculation is a pretty involved process.
 Most of today's banks have complicated rules and processes based on which they calculate interest for an account.
 So it makes sense to separate out that interest calculation logic into another class - say `InterestCalculator` *( yeah.. lame name.. )*.
-Now our code to calculate the interest would look something like this:
+Now, our code to calculate the interest would look something like this:

 {% highlight csharp %}
   var interest = interestCalculator.Calculate(account);